vTuanpham/Large_dataset_translator/README.md

     * Spliting large dataset into chunks and running translation in parallel via multithread processing
     * Any thread that fail will restart automatically with its specific chunk until all data point is fully translated
     * Convert into the same format that is support by pyarrow and huggingface-datasets
-    * Filters can be use post translation like remove example that might contain code (Code example that have variable, function name,... will be translated by google)
+    * Filters can be use post translation
+      * Remove examples that might contain code
+        (Code example that have variable, function name,... will be translated by google)
     * Automatically download the converted dataset and the translated dataset if you're on colab upon finished
     * Unlimited translation, no api key required
   * ### Dataset like ELI5, OpenOcra that have over 100k examples that will take up more than a 1000 hours on a single thread can be translate in under 2 hours